-Please refer to the recommended progression for B.A.
-English Literature (Adolescence Education Certification) for more information.
+Please refer to the recommended progression for B.S.
+Inclusive Adolescence Education: English Literature for more information.

-Note: These requirements may add additional credits to the content area of the English major.
+These requirements may add additional credits to the content area of the English major.
+In order to keep the number of English Literature major required credits at 36.5, Inclusive Adolescence Education majors need to choose from the 300 level offerings for both of these areas.
 As early as possible, students should consult with an Education advisor to set up a program leading to certification.